RichieHG/linq/README.md

 - **Repeat** to create a Collectiond and fill it repeating 'n' times a element.
 - **Range** to generate collection of incrementing integers; where the second param indicates the size of our final collection i.e. Range(10,40) it would result in a collection from 10 to 49
 - **DefaultEmpty** to create a copy of a non empty collection passed as input or to create an empty collection if we pass an empty input.

+## GroupBy
+Is used to group element of collection by some criteria.
+As result it creates a collection of groupings with each group having a key and a collection of elements belonging to this group.

+This method has an overloaded method which, give us access to the key and the grouped values at same time.